Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Introduction

-Another, yet complementary way to separate intrinsic and LIV-induced delays relies on the study of the intrinsic effects through the modelling of source emission mechanisms.
+Another complementary way to separate intrinsic and LIV-induced delays relies on the study of the intrinsic effects through the modelling of source emission mechanisms.
 A first attempt in that direction was presented by \cite{Perennes} for flares of BL Lac sources.
-Starting from a simple one-zone purely leptonic Synchrotron Self-Compton (SSC) scenario, and using conservative physical parameters to describe the emitting plasma, the authors showed how energy-dependent intrinsic lags are produced during single flares generated by acceleration and cooling processes.
-They identified two main regimes, depending on the domain of parameters, one where the lags increase with energy at VHE (with lower energies leading higher ones), and one where the lags decrease with energy at VHE (with higher energies leading lower ones).
-In the first "acceleration-driven" regime, flares are globally dominated by a relatively slow acceleration mechanism and reach their peak before electrons reach their maximal energy, while in the second "cooling-driven" regime they are globally dominated by the cooling effect and reach their peak after electrons reach their maximal energy.
-These intrinsic lags can be large at VHE, reaching several hundreds seconds per TeV, meaning that present-day observations could already been used to constrain this kind of models, at least for very bright flares.
+Starting from a simple one-zone purely leptonic synchrotron self-Compton (SSC) scenario, and using conservative physical parameters to describe the emitting plasma, the authors showed how energy-dependent intrinsic lags are produced during single flares generated by acceleration and cooling processes.
+They identified two main regimes, depending on the domain of parameters, one where the lags increase with energy at VHE (with lower energies leading to higher ones), and one where the lags decrease with energy at VHE (with higher energies leading to lower ones).
+In the first regime (called acceleration-driven), flares are globally dominated by a relatively slow acceleration mechanism and reach their peak before electrons reach their maximum energy, while in the second regime (called cooling-driven), they are globally dominated by the cooling effect and reach their peak after electrons reach their maximum energy.
+These intrinsic lags can be large at VHE, reaching several hundreds of seconds per TeV, meaning that present-day observations could already be used to constrain this kind of model, at least for very bright flares.
 It is also found that intrinsic lags vary with time during the flare.
 Since LIV delays obviously do not, this may offer another way to separate LIV and intrinsic delays.
-However, measuring the evolution of the delay in VHE during a single BL Lac flare seems completely out of reach at the moment, and may even be challenging with the next generation of instruments such as the Cherenkov Telescope Array\,\footnote{\url{https://www.cta-observatory.org}} (CTA).
+However, measuring the evolution of the delay in VHE during a single BL Lac flare seems completely out of reach at the moment, and may even be challenging with the next generation of instruments such as the Cherenkov Telescope Array\,\footnote{\url{https://www.ctao.org}} (CTA).